marcjc1173/web-spinner/README.md

 # web-spinner
 Simple website for creating web-spinners for picking winners for a contest or anything else you need.

+<h1>Implementation</h1>

+Save index.html to the site you wish to host your spinner.
+This html file can also be renamed to your fit your needs.
 <h1>Features</h1>

 <ul>